hungngo04/TEDxBucknell2023/README.md

 ## Contact :mailbox_with_mail:

-For any inquiries or feedback, please feel free to reach out to us through [nl020@bucknell.edu](nl020@bucknell.edu).
+For any inquiries or feedback, please feel free to reach out to [Nolan Lwin - Website Manager](nl020@bucknell.edu) or the TEDx Bucknell University Website Development team.